grammyjs/website/site/docs/plugins/session.md

 }
 ```

-You can then keep on using `SessionFlavor<SessionData>` for your context object.
+You can then keep using `SessionFlavor<SessionData>` for your context object.

 ## Lazy Sessions

 > This section describes a performance optimization that most people do not have to worry about.

-Lazy sessions is an alternative implementation of sessions that can significantly reduce the database traffic of your bot by skipping superfluous read and write operations.
+Lazy Sessions is an alternative implementation of sessions that can significantly reduce the database traffic of your bot by skipping superfluous read and write operations.

 Let's assume that your bot is in a group chat where it does not respond to regular text messages, but only to commands.
 Without sessions, this would happen:

-1. Update with new text message is sent to your bot
+1. Update with new text message is sent to your bot.
-2. No handler is invoked, so no action is taken
+2. No handler is invoked, so no action is taken.
-3. The middleware completes immediately
+3. The middleware completes immediately.

-As soon as you install (default, strict) sessions, which directly provide the session data on the context object, this happens:
+As soon as you install default (strict) sessions, which directly provide the session data on the context object, this happens:

-1. Update with new text message is sent to your bot
+1. Update with new text message is sent to your bot.
-2. Session data is loaded from session storage (e.g. database)
+2. Session data is loaded from session storage (e.g. database).
-3. No handler is invoked, so no action is taken
+3. No handler is invoked, so no action is taken.
-4. Identical session data is written back to session storage
+4. Identical session data is written back to session storage.
-5. The middleware completes, and has performed a read and a write to the data storage
+5. The middleware completes, and has performed a read and a write to the data storage.

 Depending on the nature of your bot, this may lead to a lot of superfluous reads and writes.
-Lazy sessions allow you to skip steps 2. and 4. if it turns out that no invoked handler needs session data.
+Lazy Sessions allow you to skip steps 2. and 4. if it turns out that no invoked handler needs session data.
 In that case, no data will be read from the data storage, nor written back to it.

 This is achieved by intercepting access to `ctx.session`.
 If no handler is invoked, then `ctx.session` will never be accessed.
-Lazy sessions use this as an indicator to prevent database communication.
+Lazy Sessions use this as an indicator to prevent database communication.

 In practice, instead of having the session data available under `ctx.session`, you will now have _a promise of the session data_ available under `ctx.session`.